borgbackup/borg/docs/faq.rst

   An easy workaround is to create multiple archives with less items each.
   See also the :ref:`archive_limitation` and :issue:`1452`.

+  :ref:`borg_info` shows how large (relative to the maximum size) existing archives are.

 Why is my backup bigger than with attic?
 ----------------------------------------